 The Competition was the first step in a process to showcase the safe application, practicality and sustainability of tall wood structures (minimum 80 feet in height) that uses mass timber, composite wood technologies and innovative building techniques.
 It was established to provide scientific as well as technical support to encourage and support the design and construction of tall wood demonstration projects within the U.S. — top of page

 Who were chosen as the winners and why were they chosen?

-Framework is a 12-story urban + rural ecological project in Portland, Oregon that will be constructed primarily of cross-laminated timber (CLT) and will support a distinct blend of functions including street-level retail, office, workforce housing and community space.
+The chosen winner was Framework: An Urban + Rural Ecology, a 12-story project in Portland, Oregon that will be constructed primarily of cross-laminated timber (CLT) and will support a distinct blend of functions including street-level retail, office, workforce housing, and community space.
 The main community space is designed to include a public Tall Wood Exhibit, featuring resources related to the realization and design of the building.
 Beneficial State Bancorp, in partnership with real estate developer project^, affordable housing investor Home Forward, and LEVER Architecture, proposed Framework as a redevelopment of their Pearl District property in Portland, Oregon. — top of page

 How will the winner apply their prize funds?
 Will additional funding be required?

 One of the main barriers to the use of new building materials and systems is a lack of risk capital available to support the added costs of analyzing novel design and engineering alternatives, as well as verifying that these solutions comply with applicable code(s).
-The winner will receive $1.5 million to embark on the exploratory phase of their project, including the research and development necessary to utilize engineered wood products in high-rise construction in the U.S. — top of page
+The winning project received $1.5 million to embark on the exploratory phase, including the research and development necessary to utilize engineered wood products in high-rise construction in the U.S. — top of page

 How does the winner propose to overcome current building code restrictions around building tall with wood?